 This course covers the study of disease symptoms and the appropriate actions taken by medical assistants in a medical facility in relation to these symptoms.
 Emphasis is placed on interviewing skills and appropriate triage, preparing patients for procedures, and screening test results.
-Upon completion, students should be able to recognize how certain symptoms relate to specific diseases, recognize emergency situations, and take appropriate actions.
+Upon

-MED 272 Drug Therapy 3
+MED 272 Drug Therapy 3 0 0 3